libyui/docker-devel/README.md

 - Go to the [Build Settings](
 https://hub.docker.com/r/libyui/devel/~/settings/automated-builds/) tab
-and press the *Trigger* button next to the *master* branch configuration line.
+and press the *Trigger* button for the required Docker image.

 - If you need to trigger the build from a script check the *Build Triggers* section at the bottom, press the *Show examples* link to display the `curl`